SETIADEEPANSHU/covid-jina-qa/README.md

 ## License

-Copyright (c) 2020 Jina AI Limited.
-All rights reserved.

-Jina is licensed under the Apache License, Version 2.0.
-See [LICENSE](https://github.com/jina-ai/jina/blob/master/LICENSE) for the full license text.
+The repository is licensed under the Apache License, Version 2.0.
+See [LICENSE] for the full license text.